How Much is an Aircraft Mechanic Salary?

 Are scholarships available for aircraft mechanics?

-Epic give an annual scholarship to a graduating high school senior that covers full tuition of our aircraft mechanics program.
+Epic gives an annual scholarship to a graduating high school senior that covers tuition ($19,500) for our aircraft mechanics program.

 Latest News & Trends in Aircraft Mechanic Salary